 Comparative Perspectives on Refugee Politics

-Find more insights and the excursions program on this blog
+Find more insights and the study trip program on this blog

 Why does this project take place in Lebanon and Germany?
 In both countries around one million Syrian refugees have arrived in the past years only – a challenge for both.
 To see the difference: Lebanon is a much smaller country, marked by a civil war that wasn’t long ago.
 In order to evaluate possible measures and solutions of refugee politics, the students’ aim is to learn about the political and historical background of each country.
 Therefore, on the first day of the excursion, an introduction with diverse lectures took place at the partner university, the Lebanese American University.
 A further background discussion at the Beirut office of the Konrad-Adenauer-Foundation also provided deeper insights into the complex historical and current political developments in Lebanon.